Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: Outline of the main ideas

-for all $0\le a < b \le T$ and an appropriate weight function $\Phi(\cdot,\cdot)$.
-These anisotropic Besov spaces are part of a wider class of spaces containing the traditional Besov spaces obtained by the real interpolation method.
+for all $0\le a < b \le T$ and an appropriate weight function $\alpha(\cdot,\cdot)$.
+These anisotropic Besov spaces are part of a wider class of spaces containing the traditional Besov spaces obtained by the real interpolation method. \st{To explain the diction {\em anisotro\-pic}, let us assume $d=1$ and let us formally write $\xi=f(W)$ for an appropriate functional $f:C[0,T] \to \R$.
+If $\emptyset \not = (a,b]\not = (0,T]$, then in \eqref{eqn:anisotropic_decoupling} we compare $f(W)$ with $f(W^{(a,b]})$ and note that there is {\em no} constant $c\in [0,1]$ such that